 CHANGES, UPDATES TO AFI 36-2903, Wear of Operational Camouflage Pattern (OCP) Uniform (as of Sept.
 28, 2018)

-Below you will find the most recent guidance regarding the wear of the Operational Camouflage Pattern uniform.
-This includes timelines of when AAFES will have OCPs available for purchase as well as more specific guidance on OCP accoutrements such as the U.S. flag, name and USAF tapes, rank insignia, organizational patches, occupational, skill and identification badges.
+Specific guidance on OCP accoutrements such as the U.S. flag, name and USAF tapes, rank insignia, organizational patches, occupational, skill and identification badges and combat patches.
 Consult your chain of command for clarification and further guidance on standards and policies.

 OCP WEAR OF FLAG, NAME TAPES, BADGES, PATCHES